(1) Training requirements: To administer "minimal sedation," including:

 (b) A second individual must be on the office premises and able to immediately respond to any request from the person administering the drug;

-(c) The patient shall be continuously observed while in the office under the influence of the drug;
+(c) The patient must be continuously observed while in the office under the influence of the drug;

 (d) Any adverse reactions must be documented in the records;